 Whether you donate your time, your money, or your support, finding a way for your practice to give back to a cause will also improve the way your community and peers look at you and your practice.
-The team at The Optical Vision Site listed out 97 vision charities for you to browse.
+The team at The Optical Journal listed out 97 vision charities for you to browse.
 When looking for a charity to support, we recommend first listing out your budget, the geographic area you'd like to help, and any particular values your team supports.

 97 Charities For The Eyecare Industry

 - American Action Fund for Blind Children & Adults

 - American Council of the Blind(National Office)

 - American Foundation for the Blind and Blind Babies Foundation

 - Armenian Eyecare Project

 - Blind Skills - Provide information and resources for low vision and their families.